moviemasher/moviemasher.js/README.md

 npm install @moviemasher/server-node --save
 ```

-## Usage
+## Inclusion

 ---

+To support the widest variety of workflows and tooling, the Cascading Style Sheets
+required to layout the client user interface are kept separate from JavaScript code.
-In our HTML file we link to our compiled JavaScript and CSS files.
+From our HTML file we link to both our compiled JavaScript and CSS files:
-Since most of interface elements scroll both horizontally and
-vertically, the Masher is also typically rendered into a node
-that is styled to fill the whole window.

 <fieldset>
 <legend>index.html</legend>